← Back to Grammar

 Structure & Formation

-Que is the most common relative pronoun in Spanish.
-It means "that", "which", or "who" and can refer to people or things.
+Que means "that", "which", or "who" and works for both people and things.
 It never changes form.

 With Things